Connect with others who understand.

 Many people being treated for MS with infusion medications go to infusion centers to receive their medication.
 An infusion center can be located in a hospital, clinic, doctor’s office, or pharmacy.

-Since infusion treatments can take several hours, the licensed staff will typically try to make you as comfortable as possible by providing blankets, pillows, beverages, and other amenities, such as Wi-Fi.
+Infusion treatments can take several hours, so the licensed staff will typically try to make you as comfortable as possible by providing blankets, pillows, beverages, and other amenities, such as Wi-Fi.
 The infusion can be paused if you need to use the restroom.

 How To Prepare for an Infusion

-To prepare for your time at an infusion center, consider bringing items that can help you pass the time comfortably.
+To prepare for your treatment at an infusion center, consider bringing items that can help you pass the time comfortably.
 You may want to:

 • Wear comfortable clothes.